Rokiis1/roadmap/date_and_time/date_and_time.md

 from datetime import datetime, date, timedelta
 ```

-A `timedelta` represents a duration, such as a number of days, hours, or minutes.
+A `timedelta` represents a duration, such as a number of days, hours or minutes.

 A difference between two dates produces a timedelta.